 As the technology becomes more sophisticated and more widely used so do the cybercriminals and cyber-attacks.
 More than ever, cyber-attacks and cyber breaches focus on a monetary gain over just doing damage, and they are often able to succeed because the tools that help protect against cyberattacks are expensive, complicated, or can be so intrusive that they slow down or frustrate business.
 This is the case regarding phishing emails.

 From an IT point of view, capturing or separating only fraudulent emails can and is very difficult.
-If the security is too tight, you may see legitimate emails being captured or prevent personal email programs (web based) from being used.
-If the security is too loose you may allow the unwanted emails coming in and end up overexposing the organization to them.
+If the security is too tight, you may see legitimate emails being captured or prevent personal email programs (web-based) from being used.
+If the security is too loose you may allow the unwanted emails to come in and end up overexposing the organization to them.